Home » Condiments » Blueberry BBQ sauce recipe

 |

-This bourbon blueberry BBQ sauce will soon be your go-to for ribs.
+This bourbon blueberry BBQ sauce will soon be your go-to recipe.
 The sweetness of the blueberries, the smokiness of the bourbon and the heat from the peppers come together to make this barbecue sauce out of this world.
 Bourbon BBQ sauce with the sweetness of blueberries pairs well with any kind of pork, especially ribs.
 It also goes really well with chicken thighs.

-blueberry BBQ sauce in glass jar with brush
+Blueberry BBQ sauce in glass jar with brush.

 Blueberries and bourbon, like my blueberry bourbon jam recipe, are a match made in heaven.